GINK03/gink03.github.io/_posts/learning/2021-04-10-google-analyst.md

    - The condition in which something exists or happens
  - `Correlation`
    - Correlation involves being able to identify a relationship between two or more pieces of data.
 A correlation is like a relationship.
+ - `Continuous data`
+   - Data that is measured and can have almost any numeric value

 ## D
  - `Dashboard`